jalvarezga/jalvarezga.github.io/_posts/2024-01-08-be-thankful.markdown

 - Never lose faith.
 An incredible future is awaiting you, if you decide to belive so.

 - ***Life is in the streets***: if you are not spending enough time in the streets, you better watch out.
 Go meet people, grab a walk, call your old friends.
 Be curious about the wonders in the streets.
-I've been so blessed to meet beautiful random neighbors, had inspiring conversations and received enormous amounts of encouragement from them: Claudia, Maye, Don Carlos, simply by walking through the streets.
+I've been so blessed to meet beautiful random neighbors, had inspiring conversations and received enormous amounts of encouragement from them: Claudia, Don Walo,  Maye, Don Carlos, simply by walking through the streets.
 How can you exchange an hour of TV for the possibility of observing a genuine smile from a random person in the street?

 - Stay thankful!
 This is perhaps the best tool that you got:  ***gratitude.*** Gratitude is a contemplation of life.
 Gratitude allows you to see beaty in places you never thought you could find beauty.